How to Buy a Computer

 What about Horsepower?

 The CPU (central processing unit, or "processor" for short) is the brain of your computer.
 In general, the faster the better.
 Processor speeds are measured in gigahertz (GHz) and as of this writing, the fastest models available operate at about 4 GHz.
-Entry-level machines start at about 1.5 GHz and are more than adequate for web surfing, email and word processing.
-If you see a computer with a processor that has a speed specified in megahertz (MHz), steer clear -- these are older models.
+Entry-level machines start at about 2.5 GHz and are more than adequate for web surfing, email and word processing.

 The next decision you have to make is how much RAM memory you need.
 Don't confuse RAM with hard drive (file storage) space.
 RAM is the temporary working memory that your computer uses to perform calculations and manipulate files.
 When you open a document, it is copied from the hard drive into RAM.
 As you and your word processor work on the file, the modified copy exists only in RAM.
 When you save the file, it is copied from RAM back to the hard drive, or permanent storage.
 And as with CPU power, the more RAM you have, the better your computer will perform.
-I recommend you have a minimum 512 megabytes (MB) of RAM, but with 1 gigabyte (1024 MB) you'll notice better performance.
+I recommend you have a minimum 4 gigabytes (GB) of RAM, but with 8 gigabytes you'll probably notice better performance, especially if you like to have more than one program open.

 Hard (Drive) Decisions

 The hard drive is your permanent file storage.
 All of your personal files, such as word processor documents, photos, music, and emails are stored here, in addition to software packages and the operating system.
-Most new PC's come with a hard drive that's 40 gigabytes (GB) or larger.
-I recommend you start with a hard drive of 80 GB, but consider doubling that if you plan to keep lots of photos, music or videos on your computer.
+Most new computers come with a hard drive that's several hundred gigabytes (GB).
+I recommend you go with a hard drive with 500 GB capacity, but consider moving up to 1000 GB (one Terabyte) if you plan to keep lots of photos, music or videos on your computer.
+Hard drives that can store a terabyte of data are now available for under $100, so there's really no need to skimp on disk storage space.

 Go For a Large Monitor

 Here's the formula: Larger Monitor = Less Eyestrain and Less Scrolling.
-I recommend a 17-inch monitor, or even a 19-inch if you don't mind spending a bit more.
-Don't worry about brand names here, they're all pretty much the same.
+I recommend at least a 17-inch monitor, or even a 19-inch if you don't mind spending a bit more.
+Don't worry about brand names here; in my experience they're all pretty much the same.
 Stay away from 14 or 15-inch monitors, they're just too small to be practical.
+(My personal desktop setup includes DUAL 22-inch monitors!)

 What About Software?

 Look for a computer that comes with anti-virus software pre-installed.
-If yours doesn't come with any anti-virus package, check with your Internet service provider to see if they offer anything for free.
-Failing that, you can download the free AVG package.
+If yours doesn't come with an anti-virus package such as McAfee or Norton, check with your Internet service provider to see if they offer anything for free.
+Another option - you can download AVG Free, or another excellent free anti-virus package to replace the one that comes with your system when the free trial period expires.

 Summary